-We expanded the number of suppliers included in our RCOI from 94 to 101, of which 81 responded.
+Our manufacturing operations annually survey their suppliers determined to be in scope for the RCOI process.
+We received responses back from approximately 82 percent of our suppliers surveyed for the 2015 RCOI.
 None of the suppliers that responded to our inquiries reported that the conflict minerals contained in their materials and components originated from the Covered Countries.
-Seven of the suppliers responded that they did not know the source of the conflict minerals contained in their materials and components.
-As a consequence, we could not determine that all of the conflict minerals present in the materials or components supplied to us either originated outside the Covered Countries or were from recycled or scrap sources.
-We were also unable to identify the facilities used to process, or countries of origins of, the conflict minerals contained in the materials and components supplied to us.
+Four percent of the suppliers responded that they did not know the source of the conflict minerals contained in their materials and components.
+As a consequence, we are unable to conclude whether the conflict minerals present in the materials or components supplied to us may have originated in the Covered Countries in circumstances that support armed groups in the region.
+We are also unable to identify the facilities used to process, or countries of origins of, the conflict minerals contained in the materials and components supplied to us.

-Future Steps to Mitigate Risk and Improve Due Diligence
+Additional Steps to Mitigate Risk and Improve Due Diligence

-Our efforts for the 2014 reporting year continued to focus on the identification of materials and components, the identification of direct suppliers, and the distribution and collection of the supplier declarations.
-We intend to continue the following steps to improve our due diligence and to further mitigate any risk that the necessary conflict minerals in our products could benefit armed groups in the Covered Countries:
+Our efforts continue to focus on the identification of materials and components, the identification of direct suppliers, and the distribution and collection of the supplier declarations.
+Because we are several steps removed from smelters and mines, we must rely on our supply chain to conduct their own due diligence on country of origin.
+We intend to continue to improve our due diligence process to further mitigate any risk that the necessary conflict minerals in our products could benefit armed groups in the Covered Countries, including taking the following steps as appropriate:

-- Enhance our management systems internally to support our supply chain due diligence efforts; - Enhance the supplier management systems of our manufacturing operations to include statements related to conflict minerals sourcing, data collection and reporting requirements; - Continue to communicate our expectations to our suppliers that they provide adequate sourcing information to us; - Engage with those suppliers who were unable to determine the conflict status of the conflict minerals supplied to us to improve the transparency of our supply chain; and - Conduct additional due diligence with those suppliers who do not respond to our requests for supply chain information regarding their use of conflict minerals, including follow-on requests and request for meetings.
+- Enhance our supplier management systems internally to support our supply chain due diligence efforts; - · Continue to communicate our expectations to our suppliers that they provide adequate sourcing information to us; - Engage with those suppliers who were unable to determine the conflict status of the conflict minerals supplied to us to improve the transparency of our supply chain; and

+• Conduct additional due diligence with those suppliers who do not respond to our requests for supply chain information regarding their use of conflict minerals.